lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 * Pull requests are merged to `master` branch via squash-and-merge strategy.
 There are no specific requirements about quality and quantity of commits within feature branches.

-* Feel free to add yourself to [AUTHORS](https://github.com/lukemnet/fastify-twitch-ebs-tools/blob/master/AUTHORS) file if you haven't done so.
+* Feel free to add yourself to [AUTHORS](https://github.com/lukemnet/react-twitch-ext-onauthorized/blob/master/AUTHORS) file if you haven't done so.

 ## Technical information

 This section intends to explain how the project works from the developer's point of view.
-If you have any questions that weren't answered here, feel free to [submit an issue on GitHub](https://github.com/lukemnet/fastify-twitch-ebs-tools/issues).
+If you have any questions that weren't answered here, feel free to [submit an issue on GitHub](https://github.com/lukemnet/react-twitch-ext-onauthorized/issues).

 ### Development

-Fastify-twitch-ebs-tools is written in TypeScript and compiles to ES5 with `tsc` command.
+React-twitch-ext-onauthorized is written in TypeScript and compiles to ES5 with `tsc` command.
 To run the project in development mode, use `npm run dev` or `tsc -w`.

 Full project build, including linting and testing, can be triggered with `npm run build`.
 To trigger a build without linting and testing use `tsc`.